fcorbelli/zpaqfranz/README.md

--DESX                              // Yes, zpaqfranz run (kind of) on ESXi too :-) -DALIGNMALLOC                      // Force malloc to be aligned at something (sparc64) -DSERVER                           // Enable the cloudpaq client (for Windows)
+-DESX                              // Yes, zpaqfranz run (kind of) on ESXi too :-) -DALIGNMALLOC                      // Force malloc to be aligned at something (sparc64) -DSERVER                           // Enable the cloudpaq client (for Windows) -DGUI                              // Enable the gui (ncurses on Windows)
 ```

 ### HIDDEN GEMS